nabiimin/alx-pre_course/README.md

-My first YASMINE IS KIND updated
+My first YASMINE IS prins